Inland Empire

 Winner of the First International CWRT Congress PHOENIX AWARD

-Our March 17th Zoom program features Jon Grinspan Ph.D, author of "Wide Awake: The Forgotten Force That Elected Lincoln and Spurred the Civil War."
+Our March 17th Zoom program featured Jon Grinspan Ph.D, author of "Wide Awake: The Forgotten Force That Elected Lincoln and Spurred the Civil War."
 The Wide Awakes were a group of hundreds of thousands of young White and Black men and a number of women that organized boisterous, uniformed, torch-bearing brigades.
 They were mostly working class Americans in their twenties -becoming one of our history's largest, most spectacular, and most influential political movements.
 To some, they demonstrated the power of a rising majority to push back against slavery.
 To others, it looked like a paramilitary force training to invade the South.
 Within a year, the nation would be at war with itself, and many on both sides would point to the Wide Awakes as the mechanism that got them there.

 Jon Grinspan is a curator of political history at the Smithsonian's National Museum of American History.
 He is the author of, The Age of Acrimony and The Virgin Vote, frequently contributes to the New York Times, and has been featured in the New Yorker and the Washington Post and on CBS Sunday Morning.
 He lives in Washington D.C.